carpentries/carpentries.org-archive/_posts/2024/08/2024-08-22-hpc-carpentry-llnl-workshop-report.md

 behind.
 This was in part because access to LLNL's system `Ruby` was by means of pre-authorized RSA tokens, removing a lot of the friction from the initial connection process that has been time-consuming in other versions of the workshop.
-The instructors live-coded plenty of mistakes, opening discussions on some interesting tangential topics.
+The Instructors live-coded plenty of mistakes, opening discussions on some interesting tangential topics.
 LLNL runs a pool of "login nodes" per HPC system, rather than a single machine, which made for interesting, early discussion of networked filesystems.
 The sheer number of nodes also made